 Baby boomers are entering a period in life where they're looking to kick back and relax with travel their elixir.
 While the baby boomer generation is not as technologically proficient as younger generations, they are becoming increasingly tech-savvy.
 This reflects how they're using social media.

-Half of the Baby Boomer generation report owning and using a smartphone, meanwhile four out of every five report having a presence on social media platforms.
-But what platforms are most popular amongst Boomers?
+Half of the baby boomer generation report owning and using a smartphone, meanwhile four out of every five report having a presence on social media platforms.
+But what platforms are most popular amongst baby boomers?

 Research courtesy of Silver Travel Advisor helps to break it down for us.

 Whilst it's good to know what platforms you can find baby boomers on; it's an even more useful insight for your business to know how often they actually use these platforms.

 Slightly dishearteningly, 14% of the baby boomers generation hardly ever check in on their social media.
 However, at the opposite end of the scale, 47% are using it at least twice a day, every day.
 Plus a further 18% are checking in on their social media daily.
 Of those using their social media platforms daily, boomers are averaging just over an hour and ten minutes per day on their social networks.

 Then it becomes important to think about when within baby boomers' daily routine you can catch them on social media.
 Generally speaking, coffee catch-ups and lunchtime are the best time for your messages to reach this audience, although it's important to note that your social media messaging should not deviate from your face-to-face messaging.
 Be authentic and consistent when talking to this generation, to do otherwise will only serve to harm your credibility in their eyes.

 With regards to travel marketing, Facebook is probably the best social media platform to reach this generation due to its simplicity and ease of use.